Acurbbb/SIMPLE/README.md

 ## Overview

-This project performs triples pairing and lifetime image reconstruction, whose code locate in ./processing and ./recon respectively.
+This project performs triples pairing and lifetime image reconstruction.
+Executable scripts locate in ./processing and ./recon respectively.

 ## Installation